openhab/openhab-addons/README.md

 To get started with binding development, follow our guidelines and tutorials over at https://www.openhab.org/docs/developer/.

-If you are interested in openHAB core development, we invite you to come by on https://github.com/openhab/openhab-core.
+If you are interested in openHAB 2 Core development, we invite you to come by on https://github.com/openhab/openhab-core.

 ## Add-ons in other repositories